quad/pif/README.md

 	INFO:pif.ui.console:Indexing photos on Flickr...
 (2 / 2)
 	$

-Yeah.
-That was `pif`, figuring out your photos were well and truly uploaded.
+     *SNAP!* That was `pif`, figuring out your photos were well and truly uploaded.
 No half-assery here!

 That was really.
 Really.
 REALLY complex!
 ----------------------------------------

-That's OK.
+OK.

 	$ pif-gtk .